 Determining Your Unique Selling Proposition (USP)

-Adapted from Good to Great by Jim Collins & global design thinking models
+Adapted from Good to Great by Jim Collins and global design thinking models

 1. Viability - What is technically possible.